 Gaming Apps Download and Usage Statistics

-In August 2020, DFC Intelligence published its annual Video Game Consumer Segmentation report*.
-It revealed that as of mid-2020, the global game consumer community hit 3.1 billion.
-This is a significant indicator of the power and potential of this community and how mobile gaming trends are becoming more than just predictions to watch out for.
+In August 2020, DFC Intelligence published a report* revealing that the global game consumer community was at 3.1 billion.
+By 2022, that number has now grown to 3.24 billion.* This is a significant indicator of the power and potential of this community and how mobile gaming trends are becoming more than just predictions to watch out for.
 Read further to understand how gaming apps download and usage statistics stack up for gaming.

 - Mobile games make up roughly 21% of all Android app downloads and 25% of all iOS app downloads.
 [Source: Business of Apps*]